BY-LAWS OF UNITARIAN UNIVERSALISTS FOR SOCIAL JUSTICE

 (a) If a vacancy occurs on the Board, through resignation, abandonment, or other means, the Chair, or the Chair’s designee, shall contact an appropriate representative of the sending institution to advise of the vacancy and to encourage the timely appointment of a replacement.
 The method of replacement shall be at the discretion of the sending congregation.
 For members appointed as replacements, the initial term of office will be three (3) years plus the period from the date of appointment until the following June 30.

 (b) A position on the Board may be deemed “abandoned” if the member misses three regularly scheduled consecutive meetings of the Board.
 An officer of the Board or a member of the Executive Committee may also be deemed to have abandoned their position if they miss three regularly scheduled consecutive meetings of the Board and/or the Executive Committee.
 In all cases, the cause of absenteeism and the involvement of the board member in UUSJ activities over and above attendance at meetings will be taken into consideration.

 Section 5.5 – Board Meetings

 The Board shall meet at least four times a year.
-The Executive Director, a Co-Chair, or the Secretary at the request of five (5) trustees may call additional Board meetings.
+The Executive Director, the Chair, or the Secretary at the request of five (5) trustees may call additional Board meetings.
 Notice of all meetings shall be mailed or e-mailed to the last known postal or e-mail address, or otherwise given to all member congregations, affiliate organization members, and individual members, and to all trustees, at least ten (10) days in advance of the meeting.
-Meetings may be held telephonically or by other virtual means at the discretion of the Co-chairs.
+Meetings may be held telephonically or by other virtual means at the discretion of the Board Chair.